Website visitor tracking software for better engagement

 How do you track website visitors?

-To track website visitors, you need to select website visitor tracking software first.
+To track website visitors, you need to select website visitor tracking software that fits your requirements first.
 There are many website visitor tracking tools available.
 After choosing a visitor tracker, you need to add the visitor tracking code/script provided in the tool on your website.
-The software will then track your website visitors and give you a real-time view of your website visitors and their behavior on your website.
+The software will then track your website visitors and give you a real-time view of visitors and their behavior on your website.

 What is the difference between B2B and B2C website visitor tracking?

-B2B visitor tracking often focuses on monitoring and analyzing the behavior and interactions of businesses or key decision-makers within those businesses that visit a website.
+B2B visitor tracking often focuses on monitoring and analyzing the behavior and interactions of business accounts that visit a website or key decision-makers of those businesses.
 This is often done by capturing IP addresses and using IP lookup services to match them with known companies.

-B2C website visitor tracking, on the other hand, tracks individual website visitor's behavior and preferences.
+B2C website visitor tracking, on the other hand, tracks individual website visitors' behavior and preferences.
 This includes monitoring their navigation patterns, page views, time spent on the site, and interactions with specific elements.
-It helps businesses deliver targeted recommendations, offers, and advertisements to enhance customer engagement and drive conversions.
+It helps businesses deliver targeted recommendations, offers, and advertisements based on website visitor analytics to enhance customer engagement and drive conversions.

 What are the different types of visitor tracking software?